 With Halloween coming up and the house decorated with creepy spider webs and stuff, it’s the perfect time to dabble in writing scary stories!
 I thought I would share the materials I made for the kids for our Writing Workshop.
 This lesson was all about Writing Scary Stories!

-Before they delve in to writing, I wanted to spend some time talking about what makes a story creepy.
+Before they delved in to writing their story, I wanted to spend some time talking about what makes a story creepy.
 Scary stories often involve fear and tragedy.
 Suspense and tension are key components of scary stories.
 I really want the kids to think about how to create that suspense.

 To start out, we’ll brainstorm words for creepy or scary.
 Here’s a list to work from: awful, disgusting, disturbing, eerie, frightening, ghoulish, macabre, menacing, ominous, sinister, terrifying, weird, direful, dreadful, gruesome, hair-raising, horrible, itching, itchy, nightmarish, shuddersome, threatening, unpleasant, alarming, chilling, hairy, horrifying, intimidating, shocking, spooky, bloodcurdling, horrendous, spine-chilling, unnerving Hopefully, that will start getting us into the right mood.